bdantas/tinyopen/README.md

 - GNU/Linux with busybox (e.g., Tiny Core Linux): **file**

 # Installation
-1. Put the `tinyopen` directory (with its five files) anywhere on your system
+1. Put the `tinyopen` directory anywhere on your system
 2. Run `/path/to/tinyopen/tinyopen-setup` once* as regular user

 \* If you run Tiny Core Linux, run `/path/to/tinyopen/tinyopen-setup` at each boot (e.g., via a startup job in `~/.X.d/`)